An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Computational adequacy

-\end{proposition} In other words whenever $\pv{P}{s} \models \demon \varphi$ there exists a natural number $\mathbf{z} \in \Nats_+$ such that \emph{all} non-blocking schedulers (which are \emph{infinitely} many) reach condition $\varphi$ in \emph{at most} $\mathbf{z}$-steps.
-Such a property perhaps becomes less surprising when one recalls K\"onig's lemma~\cite{franchella97} -- which in a particular form it states that every finitely-branching tree with each path of finite length must have \emph{finite} depth $\mathbf{z}$.
+\end{theorem} In other words whenever $\pv{P}{s} \models \demon \varphi$ there exists an upper bound -- \ie\ a natural number $\mathbf{z} \in \Nats_+$ such that \emph{all} non-blocking schedulers (which are \emph{uncountably} many) reach condition $\varphi$ in \emph{at most} $\mathbf{z}$-steps.
+Such a property becomes perhaps less surprising when one recalls K\"onig's lemma~\cite{franchella97}.
+The latter in a particular form states that every finitely-branching tree with each path of finite length must have \emph{finite} depth (which means that there is an upper-bound on the length of all paths).
 From this perspective each non-blocking scheduler intuitively corresponds to a path and the fact that each path has finite length corresponds to the assumption that each non-blocking scheduler reaches condition $\varphi$ in a finite number of steps (\ie\ $\pv{P}{s} \models \demon \varphi$).

-Our proof of Proposition~\ref{prop:alg} is based on a topological generalisation of the previous analogy to K\"onig's lemma, in which among other things the condition `finitely-branching' is generalised to `compactly-branching'.
-The technical details of this proof can be consulted in the appendix (Section~\ref{sec:konig}).
-Then by appealing to Proposition~\ref{prop:alg} we obtain the desired equivalence and establish computational adequacy. \begin{proposition} Let $\Pow_x \PP$ be the upper convex powerdomain or the biconvex variant (\ie\ $x \in \{u,b\}$).
+Our proof of Theorem~\ref{prop:alg} is based on a topological generalisation of the previous analogy to K\"onig's lemma, in which among other things the condition `finitely-branching' is generalised to `compactly-branching' and the notion of a path is converted to that of a `probabilistic trace' generated by a scheduler.
+The technical details of this proof and a series of auxiliary results can be consulted in the appendix (Section~\ref{sec:konig}).
+Finally by appealing to Theorem~\ref{prop:alg} we obtain the desired equivalence and establish computational adequacy. \begin{theorem} Let $\Pow_x \PP$ be the upper convex powerdomain or the biconvex variant (\ie\ $x \in \{u,b\}$).
 Then for every program $P$, state $s$, and formula $\demon \varphi$ the equivalence below holds.